txoof/PaperPi/README.md

 ## PaperPi Requirements

-PaperPi is compatible with 32 bit Raspberry Pi OS Bullseye.
-Some python dependencies such as *numpy* may not build properly under Buster.
+PaperPi is compatible with 32 bit Raspberry Pi OS Bullseye and Bookworm.

 PaperPi will not automatically install under the 64 bit versions of Raspberry Pi OS.
 See the [Manual Installation Instructions](#manual-install-for-rpios-64-bit) for 64 bit installs below.